 U.S.NEXT allows collocated and dedicated server clients to have monitored access to their equipment in our data center between the hours of 8:30 am – 4:30 pm CST during business days.
 Individuals requesting entry to the data center must provide some form of state-issued picture identification.
 Upon entry to the data center, all users must sign in on the access log book kept inside the server room.
 For each access, they must list a minimum of the date, their name, company name, reason for entry, time in and time out.
 U.S.NEXT requests 1 hour notice when data center access is needed during business hours to ensure that appropriate personnel is available.
 Access outside of these times will require 24 hour notice and is subject to a $125 / hour fee (including travel time for an engineer) with a minimum fee of 1 hour.
 Access that begins during business hours, but extends past 5 pm CST will be charged the after-hours fee beginning at 5 pm CST.
 If after-hours access is requested, but cancelled shortly before (or after) the scheduled meeting time, U.S.NEXT reserves the right to charge for 1 hour of time.
 Requested access without prior notification as spelled out above will be subject to the availability of an engineer.
 The addition of, or removal of, any equipment or servers must be performed by a member of the U.S.NEXT engineering staff.
 No food or drinks are allowed in the data center at any time.

 It is the user’s responsibility to ensure that scripts/programs installed under their account are secure, with proper permissions set, and are kept up to date.
 For sites built by U.S.NEXT, users are responsible for making sure that all necessary security and module/plug-in updates are applied in a timely manner (see more information under “Programming Projects”).
 Users are ultimately responsible for all actions taken under their account.
 This includes the compromise of credentials such as user name and password.
 Audits may be done to evaluate if an account is vulnerable to compromise or has already been compromised.
-If an audit is performed and your site or server is found to be compromised, you will be notified and given 48 hours to respond.
+If an audit is performed and a compromise is found, the user will be notified and given 48 hours to respond.
 Failure to respond within 48 hours may result in the suspension or termination of services.
 If a vulnerability is found or if it is determined that a site’s security and/or module/plugins are substantially out of date (6 months or more) the user will be contacted and given 5 working days to respond.
 If the user does not respond, U.S.NEXT will attempt to correct the situation and bill the user for the time incurred at the rate of $125/hour.
 If U.S.NEXT is unable to correct the issue, service may be suspended or terminated.

 Unauthorized Use of Other People's Accounts or Computers